When you don’t want to spend ages in the kitchen, try this easy turmeric chicken recipe with fennel, orange, and warming spices!

 • 1/2 cup orange juice

-• 3 tbsp brown sugar, more for later
+• 3 tablespoons brown sugar, plus more for sprinkling

 • 1 1/2 teaspoons ground turmeric